 In certain cases, the Swedish Migration Agency also processes personal data in the form of screen dumps of posts, usually in cases where somebody leaves a tip or a threat that needs to be investigated.

 The Swedish Migration Agency ensures the anonymisation of any screen dumps that are taken for training purposes.

 The rights set out below concern personal data processing that takes place after a post has been made, i.e. for the purposes of analysis, investigation of tips or threats and concerning personal data that must be added to a case.

 The regulations give you the right to request that the Swedish Migration Agency correct or delete any details concerning you if we have processed them incorrectly.
 You also have the right to receive information about personal data concerning you.
 Register extracts will be sent to the address registered to you in the central population database.

 Request information about personal data

 You can contact the Swedish Migration Agency's Data Protection Officer at email@example.com if you have questions about personal data processing.

-You have the right to file a complaint with the Swedish Authority for Privacy Protection if you feel that the Swedish Migration Agency is processing your personal data in a wrong or wrongful manner.
+You have the right to file a complaint with the Swedish Authority for Privacy Protection External link, opens in new window. if you feel that the Swedish Migration Agency is processing your personal data in a wrong or wrongful manner.